 Community consultations were also held in Ha Setoetoe and Ha Manjara villages in Thaba Tseka.
-A total of 79 community members participated in the FGDs in Ha Solutions of a range of age and sex groupings as per the table below.
+A total of 79 community members participated in the FGDs in Ha Setoetoe, from a range of age and sex groupings as per the table below.
 The participants included the Area Chief and several councillors.
 The District Administrator and district staff from the Forestry, Education, and Agriculture departments were also present, as well as the DMA.

-Table 457 Community participants: Ha Setoetoe village
+Table A5.7 Community participants: Ha Setoetoe village

 Location and date Age Group Sex Total

-Ha Setoetoe village, Bobete Community Council, Thaba Female Male
+Ha Setoetoe village, Bobete Female Male

-Tseka district.
+Community Council, Thaba Tseka district.
 18 -35 18 16 34

 24 June 2024.
 36 - 59 13 14 27

 60 and over 8 10 18

 Total 39 40 79